A Simple Way to Add an Inlay Look

 Explore Inlay Stickers

-Whether you want to cover standard dot markers, add a vine design, decorate a headstock, or give your instrument a more personal look, inlay stickers offer a simple way to customize your instrument without permanent work.
+Whether you want to cover standard dot markers, add a vine design, decorate a headstock, or give your instrument a more personal look, inlay stickers offer a simple way to make your instrument your own — without any permanent changes.